Kerry Airport

 Kerry Airport (Aerfort Chiarraí; IATA: KIR, ICAO: EIKY), often called Farranfore Airport, is an international airport in Farranfore, County Kerry, Ireland.
-It is 7 NM north of the Ring of Kerry and 8 NM southeast of the county's capital Tralee.
-Passenger services are operated by Ryanair.
-In 2017 Kerry Airport handled 335,480 passengers; an increase of 3% over 2016.
+It is 7 NM north off the Ring of Kerry and 8 NM southeast of the county town, Tralee.
+Passenger services are operated by Ryanair and more recently French airline Chalair.
+In 2024, Kerry Airport handled 417,409 passengers.

 History

+Foundation and early years

 Kerry Airport was incorporated as a public limited company in July 1968, with its main objective of building and managing an airport at Farranfore.
 Various share capital fundraising programmes were undertaken and, together with great assistance from the various statutory bodies over the years, the airport has developed from a runway of 1,090 metres x 23 metres commissioned in 1969, to a runway of 1,239m x 30m commissioned in 1989, and a new runway of 2,000m x 45m opened in May 1994.

 The first aircraft to land at Kerry Airport, on 25 August 1969, was piloted by Captain Milo Carr of the Department of Transport and Power.
 For a number of years the only aircraft using the aerodrome were light private aircraft and the occasional charter or cargo flight; extensive parachuting also took place.
 The first scheduled service was inaugurated in July 1979, using an Islander aircraft operated by Aer Arann.

 Encouraged by the apparent success of other regional airports in Ireland, the board of directors drew up a development plan to lengthen and widen the runway to 1,200m x 30m and to extend and upgrade the terminal buildings and to install an Instrument Landing System and appropriate lighting.

 On 5 August 1983, an Air France Concorde flew by Kerry Airport during visits to Dublin and Shannon Airport.

 The runway was completed on schedule; the first scheduled flight into Kerry was on 22 May 1989 from Dublin by Aer Lingus, followed the next day by Ryanair from London-Luton.
 The contract for the new runway of 2,000m x 45m and the new terminal was signed in May 1993, and the official sod-turning ceremony was performed by Dick Spring TD, the Tánaiste.

 The Runway 08/26 was licensed by the Irish Aviation Authority on 20 May 1994, and the first flight landed at 13:23 local time on 20 May.
 It was a PA28 aircraft registration G-BLSD from Manchester, piloted by C. Gurley.
 This was followed by the first commercial flight by Aer Lingus, a Saab 340.
 Its registration was EI-CFD and it was commanded by Captain Peter Heinz.